Domain Generalization -- A Causal Perspective: Domain Generalization via Invariance Learning

+where $w \in \mathbb{R}$ is a dummy classifier.
+To find the invariant features across different domains, the authors assume that the data from all the environments share the same underlying Structural Equation Model (SEM).

+Ahuja et al.~\cite{ahuja2021invariance} show that IRM fails in settings where invariant features capture all information about the label in the input.
+They further show that along with the information bottleneck constraints, the invariance principle works in both settings – when invariant features capture the label's information entirely and when they do not.
+Krueger et al.~\cite{krueger2021out} argue that the IRM principle is less effective when different domains are noisy.
+Furthermore, the authors also claim that IRM fails to achieve robustness w.r.t. covariate shifts.
+Also, the authors show that reducing differences in risk across training domains can reduce a model’s sensitivity to a wide range of extreme distributional shifts, including the challenging setting where the input contains causal and anti-causal elements.
+Since the proposed model seeks robustness to whichever forms of distributional shift, it is more focused on the domain generalization problem than IRM.
+Finally, the authors prove that equality of risks can be a sufficient criterion for discovering causal structure.
 Li et al.~\cite{li2022invariant} argue that the IRM principle fails for nonlinear classifiers and when pseudo-invariant features and geometric skews exist.
 To solve the problems of IRM, the authors in this work aim to utilize mutual information for causal prediction.
 Furthermore, they aim to adopt the variational formulation of the mutual information for nonlinear classifiers to develop a tractable loss function.
 The proposed model seeks to minimize invariant risks while at the same time mitigating the impact of pseudo-invariant features and geometric skews.
 Guo et al.~\cite{guo2021out} argue that the IRM principle guarantees the existence of an invariant optimal classifier for a set of overlapping feature representations across domains.
 However, as DNNs tend to learn shortcuts, they can circumvent IRM by learning non-overlapping representations for different domains.
 Thus, IRM fails when the spurious correlations are stronger than the invariant relations.
 The authors propose to utilize conditional distribution matching to overcome this problem.

+Huh et al.~\cite{huh2022missing} propose that by conserving the class-conditioned feature expectation $\mathbb{E}_{e}[f(x) \mid y]$ across the different domains, one could overcome the flaws in IRM.
+Bellot et al.~\cite{bellot2020accounting} argue that earlier works that optimize for worst-case error under interventions on observed variables are typically not optimal under moderate interventions, especially in the presence of unobserved confounders.
+They also argue that minimum average error solutions can optimize for any dependency in the data, and their performance deteriorates when the data is subjected to interventions on observed variables; but better adjusts to interventions on the confounders.
+Thus, causal and minimum average error solutions can be interpreted as two extremes of a distributionally robust optimization problem with a range of intermediate solutions that may have a more desirable performance.
+To this end, the authors propose Derivative Invariant Risk Minimization (DIRM) that interpolates between the causal solution and the minimum average error solution.

 The IRM algorithm has also been effectively utilized in various applications.
 For instance, Francis et al.~\cite{francis2021towards} highlights the application of generalization in federated learning models.
 The authors argue that the current federated learning models have poor generalizability as most of the data for the federated server are not i.i.d making it difficult for these models to generalize better.
 To this end, they propose to leverage causal learning to improve the generalizability in a federated learning scenario.
 The proposed model consists of client and global server layers.
 The client layer extracts the features from their respective input data.
 The global layer aids the participating clients in exchanging intermediate training components and trains the federated model in collaboration by minimizing the empirical average loss.
 The authors leverage IRM to learn invariant predictors in a federated learning setup that can attain an optimal empirical risk on all the participating client domains.